Flamprop

 Flamprop is a selective post-emergent herbicide, used in Australia on wheat and triticale.
 It is an arylalanine.
-Flamprop was introduced circa 1974, with some variants coming a few years later.
 Flamprop comes in several chemical variants, including flamprop, flamprop-methyl, flamprop-isopropyl, flamprop-M, flamprop-M-methyl, and flamprop-M-isopropyl.
 The information in the right hand side box is accurate for basic flamprop.

 Initial research focussed on wild oats in cereal crops in the 60s and 70s, with several chemical variants studied.
-Flamprop was introduced in the UK circa 1984.
+Flamprop was introduced to the UK circa 1974, with variants coming a few years later.

+In the 90s, Flamprop's recommended application rate was 600 grams active ingredient per hectare.
 In Australia, flamprop is sold as a 90 g/L concentrate, and applied at 112-225 g/Ha.

 Under moderately basic conditions, the varieties of flamprop are hydrolysed to their base acids and alcohols.
-Under more basic conditions, there can be cleavage of the amide bond, giving benzoic acid and the corresponding amino acid.
+Under more basic conditions, there can be cleavage of the amide bond, resulting in benzoic acid and the corresponding amino acid.

-By 2000, resistant wild oats (Avena fatua) were found in Canada.
-The wild oat was estimated to cost Canada $300 million annually, and at about the same time resistant examples were found to ACCase inhibitors and triallate, and difenzoquat.
+By 2000, resistant wild oats (Avena fatua) were found in Canada, as well as oat species resistant to ACCase inhibitors and triallate, and difenzoquat.
+At the time, loss of oat crop and herbicide expenditure was estimated to cost Canada $300 million annually.